azonicrider32-bit/studio/docs/APP_CODE_REFERENCE.md

 ### `src/app/page.tsx`

 This is the main entry point for the Next.js application.
+It is a simple server component that renders the primary `ProSegmentAI` client component, which contains the entire application logic.

 ```tsx
 import { ProSegmentAI } from "@/components/pro-segment-ai";